felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 > Right: meta description structure to use for each of the documentation pages
 >
-> - **Overview**: Lightspeed K Series overview, why connect it with HubRise and which features are integrated.
-Connect your EPOS and synchronise your data with apps you use.
+> - **Overview**: Lightspeed K Series overview, reasons for connecting it to HubRise and summary of integrated features.
+Synchronise data between your EPOS and your apps.
 > - **Connection to HubRise**: Instructions on connecting Lightspeed K Series with HubRise for your EPOS to work with other apps as a cohesive whole.
 Connect apps and synchronise your data.
 > - **Map Ref Codes**: Instructions on mapping Lightspeed K Series product ref codes with other apps after connecting your EPOS with HubRise.
 Connect apps and synchronise your data.
 > - **Troubleshooting**: Troubleshooting Lightspeed K Series connection with HubRise for your EPOS and other apps to work as a cohesive whole.
 Connect apps and synchronise your data.